xmartlabs/express-base-api/README.md

     - stubs (simulate the behaviors of software components)
     - utils (tests for utils folider within source code)

+## Api versioning
+* To maintain backward compatibility, a versioned rest API is defined using ```vX/``` as the first value of each URL path.
+To support many api versions, the code inside source ```/api/vX``` must be defined for each compatible version.
+Remember to update the routing statement within the main index.js file.

 ## Sequelize
+* To see database settup refer to main base project (docker definitions FIXME: #REF);
+* Development tips:
-In order to avoid duplicated database exception handline code, queryWrapper module should be use to wrapp most common exception erros.
+  + In order to avoid duplicated database exception handline code, queryWrapper module should be use to wrapp most common exception erros.

 ### Relation One-To-Many with CamelCase